lelouchneo/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-team.md

 ## Introduction

 Following organisation setup, you will have to set up your team(s) on Tyk Cloud.
 This page will tell you all about the process.
+If you have already set up your team, you can move on to the next step which is [setting up environments and deployments]({{< ref "/content/tyk-cloud/getting-started-tyk-cloud/setup-environment.md" >}}).

 ## What is a team?